hominidae/InsectsArctic/README.md

 https://boldsystems.org/index.php/Public_BINSearch?searchtype=records

 You simply need to download as a TSV file.
-I would suggest downloading
+I would suggest downloading in the combined specimen and sequencing TSV format for this part.

 ### Global Biodiversity Information Facility data